Guided Assessments

 - Inability to edit completed Pathways & unclear usage of Suggested Pathways

-- Disconnect from hospitalization data, which helps drive Pathway completion
+- Disconnect from hospitalization data, which helps drive completion

 - No obvious connection between input (left column) and user action (right column)